mjberg/reading-and-writing/_posts/2020-04-28-Book-Notes-The-Case-Against-Sugar.md

  * First, though, the Sugar Association hired the legendary Madison Avenue public relations firm Carl Byoir and Associates to design a public-health campaign that would “establish with the broadest possible audience—virtually everyone is a consumer—the safety of sugar as a food.”

-Is someone doing this with sleep?
-“the forging of public opinion,”
-Phrasing

  * In 1960, when Stare’s nutrition department broke ground on a new five-million-dollar building, it was paid for largely by private donations, including the “lead gift,” as Stare described it, of $1.026 million from the General Foods Corporation, the maker of Kool-Aid and the Tang breakfast drink.

  * How much does the funding of research by private organizations or by governmnt w inside aendas influenceth outcom of science?
 How can you see fthis from an investment vehical?
 Probiotics seems like another one of these.
 I wonder if you could use this fact to understand where the utcomeswould be of industries as a whole.
 Whats happening in the cannabis industry?

- * FDA

- * Cant really be trusted
+ * FDA can't really be trusted then nor now.
+It's far too reactive than it is proactive.
+It responds after the fact.
+See ongoing issues with high frequency radiation.

 #### <a name="prenatal"></a>Prenatal Imprinting